 - Progress to increasing the size of the crunched up food until you are serving full sized pellets.

-- Always moist bird food after 4-6 hours so it does not spoil.
+- Always remove moist bird food after 4-6 hours so it does not spoil.

 Tips for converting parrots to pelleted bird food